stoczec/wortkarte/README.md

 # Wortkarte: A German Language Learning Web Application

-**Wortkarte** is a web application designed for web-mobile to help users learn German using flashcards with associative images and grammar categorization by color for better memorization.
+**Wortkarte** this is social project a web application designed for web-mobile to help users learn German using flashcards with associative images and grammar categorization by color for better memorization.
 This project is developed in preparation for a C1 level German language course and exam.

 ## Key Features
 - Flashcards with associative images to aid in vocabulary memorization